CelsodvJunior/Pokemon-card/README.md

 ## Technologies Used

 - [React.js](https://reactjs.org/) – A JavaScript library for building user interfaces.
-- [Vite](https://vitejs.dev/) – A build tool that provides fast development and optimized production builds.
+- [Vite](https://vitejs.dev/) – A building tool that provides fast development and optimized production builds.
 - [Axios](https://axios-http.com/) – A promise-based HTTP client for making requests.
 - [Styled-Components](https://styled-components.com/) – A library for styling React components using tagged template literals.